gravitational/teleport/docs/4.0/architecture.md

    users to groups (roles) and restrict each role to a subset of actions on a subset of nodes in a cluster.

-* **Certificates**.
+* **SSH Certificates**.
 Teleport uses SSH certificates to authenticate nodes and users within a cluster.
 Teleport does not allow public key or password-based SSH authentication.

 * **Dynamic Configuration**.
 Nearly everything in Teleport can be configured via the